jpverkamp/blog/content/reviews/books/George R.R. Martin/Wild Cards/1 - Wild Cards.md

 <!--more-->

 Basically, just after World War II, an alien virus (the Wild Card Virus) was dropped on New York City.
 90% of those infected are killed.
 90% of those that survive are mutated into Jokers.
-The remaining 1% gain super powers. {{< goodreads book="Wild Cards" >}} (this book and the series) follows that world in a rough parallel to our own, using the jokers and aces as rather on the head stand ins for problems in our own world.
+The remaining 1% gain super powers. [[Wild Cards]]() (this book and the series) follows that world in a rough parallel to our own, using the jokers and aces as rather on the head stand ins for problems in our own world.

 It ends up being a lot of fun.
 Super hero tropes, a wide variety of characters and settings running through the 50s up until the original present day of the story (in 1986).
 The extended edition from 2010 also adds a few more stories to better fill in the timeline, which is handy.
 I'm looking forward to listening to as many of these as I can find the audiobooks.